 Since this manmade pollution can impact solar absorption at such a high level, it certainly impacts photovoltaic cell performance just being in the air.
 Since this pollution is so heavy in places in China and India, there can be up to 25 percent loss of potential solar energy production each month.
 That’s assuming these panels are cleaned every month.
 If not, that number can jump to 35 percent after two months.

 Both countries are doing their part to eliminate smog in the air.
-India is planning to exclusively by 2030 while China could be getting while people ride them.
+India is planning to sell electric vehicles exclusively by 2030 while China could be getting bikes that can filter out pollution while people ride them.
 Hopefully more projects and rules will be implemented to continue pushing out smog in the air to keep these solar panels as efficiently as possible.